 POLICY & ADVOCACY

 The COVID-19 pandemic has had a devastating impact on our economy, society and way of life.
 As we look forward, there is strong bipartisan agreement to strengthen our defenses against existing and future health threats, which requires a concerted focus on being well prepared, applying what we’ve learned in recent months, to keep our country safe and healthy.
-Recently, we sent an open letter to President-elect Joe Biden urging him to build a National Pandemic Preparedness Strategy.
-Read the full letter here and learn more about our two core focus areas below.
+Read our open letter to President Joe Biden and our Statement of Principles to guide development of a National Pandemic Preparedness Strategy, and learn more about our two core focus areas below.

 ADDRESSING ANTIMICROBIAL RESISTANCE